droplit/openwrt-firmware-loader/readme.md

 ## Documentation

-You can find the documentation for this app in the `Docs` folder of this repository:
+You can find the documentation for this app in the `Docs` folder of this repository [here](https://github.com/droplit/openwrt-firmware-loader/tree/master/Docs).